AbigyaA/Customer_Support_Chatbot/PROJECT_SUMMARY.md

      accessing account information.
 Please provide your account number or customer ID.

-User: My account number is 123456789
+User: 123456789
-Bot: Identity verified successfully.
-How can I assist you?
+Bot: Identity verified.
 Your checking account balance is $5,432.10.
+     Is there anything else I can help with?
 ```

 ### Example 3: Human Handoff